hspazio/hspazio.github.io/_posts/2017-11-15-worker-pool.markdown

 end
 {% endhighlight %}

 To satisfy the tests we create a `Worker` class that accepts a name and a queue to listen for jobs.
-Also, as we initialize the object we run it straight away so it starts to listen to jobs.
-This part is important when we have multiple workers sharing the same queue because if we start all the workers at once after the queue has already been populated we don't guarantee randomization for the jobs scheduling.
-Instead, as we run the first worker it will start pulling jobs from the queue, then we start the second worker and it will pull from the queue, etc.

-This is one of the first caveats of building a worker pool. __Make sure all workers are running before you start to queue jobs__.
+As we initialize the Worker we run it straight away so it starts to listen to jobs.
+This part is important! __Make sure all workers are running before you start to queue jobs__.

 {% highlight ruby %}
 class Worker